Archive for the ‘Reviews’ Category

 The camera in the phone is quite impressive.
 Clocking in at 8.0mp it’s capable of capturing more of the scene’s details than even some point and click cameras.
 The disadvantage of the camera is that it’s got an insanely little sensor and an equally tiny lens paired with an “in software” set of features like auto-focus and zoom.
 It takes excellent pictures in daylight and the twin LED flash system does remarkably well at night as long as you are reasonably close to your subject.
 My personal take is that if you want a camera, you should buy a camera.
 If you want a phone that can take very decent pictures, you should buy the Incredible.

-Overall I’ve very happy with the phone.
+Overall I’m very happy with the phone.
 I’ve done side-by-side comparisons to the HTC Eris (the Incredible’s predecessor) for things like boot up time, speech recognition time, and a few other identical apps performance levels, and it somewhat obviously blew the Eris away on every front, every time.
 I highly recommend the HTC Incredible, even to dedicated Apple fans.
 You won’t be disappointed.

 Movie Review – Avatar 3D